nicolemne/gameratings-api/README.md

 Automated testing has been done in the following apps; *profiles*, *posts*, *platforms*, *genres*, *games* and *saved_games*.

-The tests consists of both ListViewTests and DetailViewTests that check listing and retrieving with valid & invalid IDs, which ensure functionality of listing and retrieving data in the application works as expected.
+The tests consist of both ListViewTests and DetailViewTests that check listing and retrieving with valid & invalid IDs, which ensure the functionality of listing and retrieving data in the application works as expected.

 The pagination error is something I will look into at a later point in time.